Lessons learned the day I left my day job.

 My last days

 Wow.
 It really sinks in.
 I had a memorable seven years and learned a lot along the way.
 I had a lot of ups and some downs and everything in between.
-Professionalism aside, the one thing I am so grateful for and humbled by the most, are the friendships formed and the bonds made.
+Professionalism aside, the one thing I am so grateful for and humbled by the most are the friendships formed and the bonds made.

-It’s not just professional, it’s personal
+It’s not just professional.
+It’s personal.

-If you know me personally, you know I’m a kind person, sweet as double layer chocolate cake.
-It’s just my nature.
-I’m a good girl, kind person, considerate of others, work be the golden rule, have integrity and a creative Aquarius.
-I’m a good listener, love to encourage others to do their best and have an ability to make people smile.
+If you know me personally, you know I’m a kind person, sweet as double-layer chocolate cake.
+I’m a good girl, a kind person, considerate of others, have integrity, and a creative Aquarius.
+I’m a good listener, love to encourage others to do their best, and have the ability to make people smile.

-- “Wow, I really admire your courage to chase your dreams.” or
+- “Wow, I really admire your courage to chase your dreams.”

-- “You are my therapist!” or
+- “You are my therapist!”

-I’ll always cherish my time spent there and will continue to maintain the relationships.
-And then as my final day came to a close and I left for the last time, I celebrated with a happy hour with friends.
+I’ll always cherish my time spent there and will continue maintaining relationships.
+And then, as my final day came to a close and I left for the last time, I celebrated with a happy hour with friends.

-Just a couple of days ago I returned from a dentist appointment where I had the pleasure of meeting one of my loyal readers.
-My special fan heard of my blog from my dentist.
-(Note: Months prior, during a routine checkup, I had shared with my dentist that I had started a blog last year and had given them business cards before I left.)
+A few days ago, I returned from a dentist appointment where I had the pleasure of meeting one of my loyal readers.
+A special fan heard of my blog from my dentist.
+(Note: Months prior, during a routine checkup, I had shared with my dentist that I had started a blog the year prior and had given them business cards before I left.)

 Meeting a Special Fan

 Exchanging stories about our beloved cats that passed away felt like talking to a longtime friend.
-She was very sweet and expressed how my words helped give her comfort after the passing of her cat after having him for over 10 years.
+She was very sweet and expressed how my words helped give her comfort after the passing of her cat after having him for over ten years.
 It was just what she needed during that time.

 We finished our conversation as I had to get in the dental chair to take care of business.
-However, it really warmed my heart to meet one of my fans of my blog in person.
+However, it really warmed my heart to meet one of the fans of my blog in person.
 Moreover, it meant so much to know my heartfelt words and posts helped another grieving pet parent.

-By the time I got in the dental chair, I had expressed to my dentist how I just met “Cherie” and it was so nice to meet her.
+By the time I got in the dental chair, I had expressed to my dentist how I had just met “Cherie,” and it was so lovely to meet her.
 I had to say thanks to my dentist for sharing one of my business cards with their peers.